Transforming the future of health care for frail elderly Canadians

 2015 Transformative Grant Program Pilot Studies

-In June of 2015 CFN invited researchers and their teams to submit proposals for large transformative research projects that have the potential to revolutionize the care of frail elderly Canadians.
-Projects chosen for funding are undertaking pilot studies in 2016, and funding for the full projects will start in the spring of 2017, contingent upon CFN being renewed by the Networks of Centres (NCE) of Excellence for its next funding cycle (2017 to 2022).
+In June of 2015 CFN invited researchers and their teams to submit proposals for large transformative research projects that have the potential to revolutionize the care of older Canadians living with frailty.
+Projects chosen for funding undertook pilot studies in 2016, and work began on the full projects in 2017.

 This program is designed to fund exceptionally innovative research projects that will have a major economic and social impact on the current Canadian health care system.
-CFN defines transformative research as projects that aim to significantly change current practice as it pertains to the frail elderly through the application of current or new scientific/medical concept(s), methodology(ies) or practice(s).
-It is expected that if successful the knowledge generated from these large-scale projects would be applied widely across the Canadian health care system.
+CFN defines transformative research as projects that aim to significantly change current practice as it pertains to older adults living with frailty through the application of current or new scientific/medical concept(s), methodology(ies) or practice(s).
+It is expected that if successful the knowledge generated from these large-scale projects would be applied widely across the Canadian healthcare system.

 For more details on any of the pilot studies, please click on the project names below: